cacraigucar/CAM/README.md

-# CAM: The Community Atmosphere Model
+o   # CAM: The Community Atmosphere Model

 ## NOTE: This is **unsupported** development code and is subject to the [CESM developer's agreement](http://www.cgd.ucar.edu/cseg/development-code.html).